handpoint/handpoint.github.io/specs/paxa80.md

 		<div class="row">
 			<div class="col-md-4 col-sm-4 section-internal-left section-internal-left-paxa80">
 				<img src="https://handpoint.imgix.net/Website%20refresh%20photos/product-images/Pax_A80.png" class="img-responsive" alt=""/>
-				<a class="btn btn-default bt-custom-out" href="https://handpoint.imgix.net/Website%20refresh%20photos/spec-sheets/SpecSheets_PaxA80.pdf" role="button">Pax A80 Spec Sheet</a>
+				<a class="btn btn-default bt-custom-out" href="https://handpoint.imgix.net/Website%20refresh%20photos/spec-sheets/SpecSheets_PaxA80.pdf" role="button">PAX A80 Spec Sheet</a>
 			</div>
 			<div class="col-md-8 col-sm-8">
-				<h1>Pax A80</h1>
+				<h1>PAX A80</h1>
-				<p>1) With Handpoint’s powerful platform plus Pax’s cost effective A80, merchants have the perfect solution for the counter with the flexibility of mobile.</p>
+				<p>1) With Handpoint’s powerful platform plus PAX’s cost effective A80, merchants have the perfect solution for the counter with the flexibility of mobile.</p>
-				<p>2) Merchants can use the Pax A80 as an all-in-one mobile SmartPOS with the <b><a href="/specs/mpos">Handpoint mPOS</a></b> app installed directly on the reader.
+				<p>2) Merchants can use the PAX A80 as an all-in-one mobile SmartPOS with the <b><a href="/specs/mpos">Handpoint mPOS</a></b> app installed directly on the reader.
-				Developers can quickly integrate the Pax A80 with their POS - whether online or native iOS, Android, Mac, or Windows -  utilizing Handpoint’s innovative CloudAPI.
+				Developers can quickly integrate the PAX A80 with their POS - whether online or native iOS, Android, Mac, or Windows -  utilizing Handpoint’s innovative CloudAPI.
 It’s the “perfect” semi-integration, with all payment handling and flow outside the POS.</p>
-				<p>3) Developers can put their own Android application onto the Pax A80 and utilize Handpoint’s fast and easy SDK to activate payments.</p>
+				<p>3) Developers can put their own Android application onto the PAX A80 and utilize Handpoint’s fast and easy SDK to activate payments.</p>
 				<h4>Key features</h4>
 				<li>Sleek handheld all-in-one</li>
 				<li>Color touch screen</li>